tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/1/LessonPlan.md

 * Wouldn't it be cool to do this with other blockchains besides Ethereum?

-Explain that we'll be learning how to perform this same process with the Bitcoin blockchain and by proxy, all of its descendants (like Litecoin, Dash, Bitcoin Cash, etc.).
+Explain that we'll be learning how to perform this same process with the Bitcoin blockchain, and by proxy, all of its descendants (like Litecoin, Dash, Bitcoin Cash, etc.).

 Send out the following instructions to have the students extract a Bitcoin testnet address and request tokens.